Performance of OCL queries

 openService->select(project.type.designation='Internal')

-This expression is correct, and if executed globally, it returns all open services on projects with project type "Internal".
+This expression is correct.
+If executed globally, it returns all open services on projects with project type "Internal".

-However, it is highly inefficient because it first loads all open services in the system in the memory (including those that are not on internal projects) and only then filters for those on internal projects.
+However, it is highly inefficient, because it first loads all the open services in the system in the memory (including those that are not on internal projects), and only then filters for those on internal projects.

 But we are not really interested in the services on the projects that are not internal.
-How could we get the same result without loading all the services not needed?
+How could we get the same result without loading all the services?

-It is important to always start at the smallest place, i.e. where there is the least number of objects.
+It is important to always start where there is the least number of objects.
 In this case, these are the project types.
-If you take the one labeled "Internal" and load the associated entries from there, only what is really needed will be loaded at the end, with the same result:
+If you take the type "Internal" and load the associated entries from there, only what is really needed will be loaded at the end, with the same result:

 projecttype->select(designation='Internal').projects.openServices

 The beauty of OCL is that you can navigate in all directions through the Model.
-So if possible, you should always navigate through the object system instead of filtering lists.
-Don’t load a lot of objects and then narrow it down, but come from the other direction and load only the objects you need.
+So, if possible, you should always navigate through the object system instead of filtering lists.
+Don’t load a lot of objects and then narrow it down.
+Instead, load only the objects you need.

-For more performance tricks around OCL, see Performance-optimized access to vertec objects.
+For more OCL performance tips, see Performance-optimized access to Vertec objects.

 Netherlands